 In recent years, the company has increased its storage capacity, building new warehouses or increasing the capacity of existing facilities, such as that in Tucumán.
 Standing out among the new facilities are those in Ceres, Río Primero and Charata, which altogether have a capacity to store 280,000 tonnes of seeds.

 AGD is responsible for more than 14% of Argentina´s oil industry exports and for 25% of its exports of peanuts for human consumption.
 It delivers to foreign markets more than 95% of the crushed oilseed products, and 1.5 million tons of maize, wheat and sorghum.
 Its branded products, with high levels of value added content, have captured a growing market share domestically, including bottled oils and mayonnaise.
 The Group exports 60% of its branded oil products and 40% of its mayonnaise production.
-Hence, in the period 2016/17, AGD had a turnover of approximately 2.800 million dollars, counting the totals of exports and sales in the local market.
+In the period 2020/21, AGD had a turnover more than 2,700 million dollars, counting the totals of exports and sales in the local market.

 Furthermore, AGD has